aws/aws-advanced-odbc-wrapper/README.md

 ## Getting Started

-For more information on how to download the AWS ODBC Wrapper, minimum requirements to use it, and how to integrate it within your project and with your ODBC driver of choice, please visit the [Getting Started page](./docs/getting-started.md).
+For more information on how to download the AWS Advanced ODBC Wrapper, minimum requirements to use it, and how to integrate it within your project and with your ODBC driver of choice, please visit the [Getting Started page](./docs/getting-started.md).

 ## Documentation

-Technical documentation regarding the functionality of the AWS ODBC Wrapper will be maintained in this GitHub repository.
-Since the AWS ODBC Wrapper requires an underlying ODBC driver, please refer to the individual driver's documentation for driver-specific information.
+Technical documentation regarding the functionality of the AWS Advanced ODBC Wrapper will be maintained in this GitHub repository.
+Since the AWS Advanced ODBC Wrapper requires an underlying ODBC driver, please refer to the individual driver's documentation for driver-specific information.

-### Using the AWS ODBC Wrapper
+### Using the AWS Advanced ODBC Wrapper
-To find all the documentation and concrete examples on how to use the AWS ODBC Wrapper, please refer to the [AWS ODBC Wrapper Documentation page](./docs/table-of-contents.md).
+To find all the documentation and concrete examples on how to use the AWS Advanced ODBC Wrapper, please refer to the [AWS Advanced ODBC Wrapper Documentation page](./docs/table-of-contents.md).

 ### Known Limitations